-Section 12: Payment Question: How long will it take to receive payment after we submit the final documents?
+Section 11: Request for Payment Section 12: Payment Question: How long will it take to receive payment after we submit the final documents?
 Answer: Once EPA has received and approved the payment request and supporting documentation, payment will be issued in about a month via electronic funds transfer.
 Please see Section 12: Payment of the Program Guide for additional information.
 Appendix I: Terms and Conditions Question: Are applicants disqualified from taking grant program money from other state or local programs for buses that are replaced as a part of this program?